philipho/effective-java-lab/items/item03_enforce_singleton_property/notes.md

 </pre>

 - One instance per ADD/SUBTRACT/MULTIPLY/DIVIDE
-- It is thread safe, guaranteed by JVM
+- It is thread-safe, guaranteed by the JVM
-- It is serialization safe
+- It is serialisation safe
 - IT is reflection-safe, i.e. cannot create another instance by reflection